zS1L3NT/zS1L3NT/README.md

 In January 2020, I went to the Polytechnic open houses in Singapore to take a look at the courses available.
 It was then that my interest in Programming was sparked again.
 From then till today, I have been pursuing my passion for programming

+## 💻 What I'm working on **right now**

+### What To Eat (NodeTS)
+What To Eat is my school project which is just a restaurant review website.

+### Statify (ReactTS, Redux)
+Statify is a website for you to check your Spotify listening history.
+This is built with the Spotify API.
+This website is to warm me up in my Atomic Design so that I can apply it in my Portfolio website.

+### Portfolio (ReactTS)
+This is my Portfolio website which will give a better description of me, showcase all my projects and test my Atomic Design skills.

 ## 😎 What I am familiar with
 I spend almost all my time on a few large projects.
 When I have free time, I explore new technologies.